hvleifsson/hvleifsson.github.io/articles/cad_diff_eng_plan.md

 ### <a href="https://hvleifsson.github.io/articles">Back to articles</a>

 # What's the difference between CAD software?
+I categorize CAD software in dimension-driven or coordinate-driven.
+CAD software is used to generate geometry and vary in how they define its relations with other geometries.
+Some CAD softwares are used for creating a geometry and then render it.
+Some CAD softwares are used to create geometry, make manufacuring drawings and define relations.
+Some CAD softwares are used to create layouts, buildings and all types of drawings.
+I'll focus on CAD softwares with mechanical purposes.
+In this article I'll explain some relational differences which hopefully could be useful to consider.

 Example of CAD software can be seen in below table.

 | Relations | Dimension-driven | Coordinate-driven |